vivekteega/flowallet-testnet/README.md

 * Example: floDapps.manageSubAdmins(adminPrivKey, [addr1, addr2..]) to add addr1 and addr2 as subAdmin
 * Example: floDapps.manageSubAdmins(adminPrivKey, null,  [addr1, addr2..]) to remove addr1 and addr2 as subAdmin
+* This command must be run from the console of app page only.

 #### clearCredentials
 	floDapps.clearCredentials()